Rightly Dividing the Word of Truth… 2 Timothy 2:15

 For Jesus, praying was His routine.
 Every time He faced an important decision, He prayed.
 After feeding the multitude with just five loaves of bread and two fish (Mark 6: 34-44), Jesus climbed a mountain to pray.
 When choosing His disciples, He spent an entire night alone in prayer.
 In this week’s devotional, Mark 1:35 tells us another key part to Jesus’ prayer routine: Jesus knew He needed a quiet place to pray, and He routinely sought these quiet places so that He could clearly hear His Father’s voice.

-We should take a look at our own daily routine, and think about today’s verse.
-While we pray for those routine things – our families, our jobs, our health, our church, our community, and all the other parts of our lives – we should also add another piece to our schedule.
-We should follow His example, and find a quiet place to be alone with God in prayer.
-Whatever it is that we are experiencing – an incredible high point or a devastating low point – we need to go to our quiet place, and pray, and listen for God’s voice as He guides us in accordance with His will.
+As you pray today, take a moment to reflect on your own daily routine.
+While you pray for those routine things – your family, your job, your health, your church, your community, and all the other parts of your life – you should also add another piece to your schedule.
+You should follow His example, and find a quiet place to be alone with God in prayer.
+Whatever it is that you are experiencing – an incredible high point or a devastating low point – you need to go to your quiet place, and pray, and listen for God’s voice as He guides you in accordance with His will.
+Amen!

 Share this post with your friends